 To configure a command task:

-- Click the name of an existing Command task, or click Add Task and then Command to create a new task.
+- Select the name of an existing Command task, or select Add task > Command to create a new task.

 Complete the following settings:

 A description of the task, which is displayed in Bamboo.

 Check, or clear, to selectively run this task.

 Add condition to task

 Make task run only when a certain condition is met.